 It is simple; the decomposition of the organic matter will release ammonia gas in animal manure.
 Remember, the fresher the slurry, the higher the emission of ammonia.

-If you choose to use crop manure, isothiocyanates molecules are released into the soil.
+If you use crop manure, isothiocyanate molecules are released into the soil.
 On the other hand, if the organic matter is harvested from cruciferous vegetables, it will produce ammonia and phenols.

-I hope you are not excited at the choice of big words; I can’t explain it in simple terms and believe that you get the idea.
+I hope you are not excited about the choice of big words; I can’t explain it in simple terms and believe you get the idea.